If you have already registered in EventBrite, here is the link to the Virtual Conference in WHOVA:

 About Our Conference

-Bayou Community Foundation invites area nonprofit professionals, Board members and volunteers to a conference on Thursday, August 19, 2021 from 8:00 am – 2:30 pm at Fletcher Technical Community College in Schriever.
-To help keep you healthy and stop the spread of COVID in our community, MASKS will be REQUIRED for all attendees.
+Bayou Community Foundation invites area nonprofit professionals, Board members and volunteers to participate in a VIRTUAL conference on Thursday, August 19 from 8:30 am – 1:30 pm.
+Thank you to our sponsor Blue Cross and Blue Shield of Louisiana!

-- Purchase Tickets online with credit card, OR
+- Purchase Tickets online with credit card HERE, or

 - Use coupon code CHECK at checkout to pay with check.
-Mail check payment of $60/per person to: Bayou Community Foundation, P.O.
+Mail check payment of $45/per person BY AUGUST 19 to: Bayou Community Foundation, P.O.
 Box 582, Houma, LA 70361

-We hope to see you on August 19!
+We hope to see you virtually on August 19!

 Presentations and Speakers